The New York Public Library Has Calculated Its Most Checked-Out Books Of All Time

 Only one nonfiction book appears on the list: How To Win Friends and Influence People by Dale Carnegie.
 The self-help juggernaut was published in 1936.

 The library also awarded an "honorable mention" to Goodnight Moon by Margaret Wise Brown.
 That book might have been a contender for the all-time top spot, but NYPL children's librarian Anne Carroll Moore so disliked the 1947 book that the library didn't carry it until 1972.
-That late entry kept the book off the top-10 list ... for now.
+That late entry kept the book off the top 10 list — for now.

 Here are the top 10: